Harshit-Soni78/23UADS4121-Harshit_Soni-NNLAB-2025/README.md

 | g.    | Bonus Evaluation                    | 19 Mar 2025 |
 | h.    | Model Chart Review                  | 05 Apr 2025 |
 | i.    | Model Chart Submission              | 12 Apr 2025 |

+## Folder Description

+### Self-Study

+- This folder contains all the codes that I have writen while self-studying.
+- This also contains README.md file so that everyone can understand from where I have studied, how I studied.

+### Mini Project

+- This folder contains all the codes, folders, datasets that I have created while making the project.
+- This also contains README.md file so that everyone can understand from where I have studied, how I studied.